ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - Perfect Obsidian can currently not be stacked
 - Evil force string error in act 5 merc description
 - Wrong merc skill icons for icons 3-5 in merc inventory
+- Corruptions on Set Items have visual bugs due to the added attributes (colors become weird, or the item may only reveal the corruption when worn)

 ### Fixes the following: